niguezrandomityengine/guide/guide.md

   }
   ```
-- These are merely 4 instances of genarating pseudo-random number, the user could use this numbers in infinite possiblities by using       dynamic slot selection, cross stitching sequence and using as a salt to hash with user's address, nounce.
+- These are merely 4 instances of generating pseudo-random number, the user could use this numbers in infinite possibilities by using       dynamic slot selection, cross stitching sequence and using as a salt to hash with user's address, nonce.

 ## Off-Chain Usage
 - For off-chain application use web3.js library, Javascript and the contract (application binary interface) ABI.